mchechulnikov/photosphere-mapping/README.md

 ## Perfomance?
 You can see [perfomance test](https://github.com/sunloving/photosphere-mapping/blob/master/src/Photosphere.Mapping.Tests/MapPerfomanceTests.cs) and [pefromance test result](https://ci.appveyor.com/project/sunloving/photosphere-mapping/build/tests).<br/>
-It is easy to see that at the start it takes longer than a manual mapping, but then velocity is linearly dependent on the number of iterations.
+It is easy to see that at the start it takes longer than a manual mapping, but then it grows no faster than `O(n)` where `n` is a number of iterations.

 ## License
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/sunloving/photosphere-mapping/blob/master/LICENSE)